 Olympus OM-1 and OM-2n

-The OM-2 was purchased 40+ years ago and recently revived along with a darkroom and various prime lenses were added for different perspectives.
-The additional OM-2n body joined the team for added film speed flexibility.
-Film brings back both lost subtleties and uneven grittiness to photography.
+The OM-2 was purchased 40+ years ago and recently revived along with various prime lenses for different perspectives.
+35mm film brings back an uneven grittiness to photography.
 It will never be perfect, but it can communicate reality in its own way.

 About the author

 Photography has been a hobby most of my life, starting with a Brownie box camera, then moving to 35mm, adding darkroom experience in college.
-As digital photography slowly established itself, he was always dissatisfied with not only the medium, but the product.
-Early cameras produced poor quality photos, and recent cameras create pictures that try too hard to be perfect.
+As digital photography slowly established itself, I found I was satisfied with neither its process nor its results.
 So analog camera equipment was resurrected, and new cameras built to use analog medium.
-In this way, he enters into an historical process which is both satisfying and produces unique results.
+In this way, I'm returning to an historical process which is both satisfying and produces unique results.